danielsiwiec/heap-killer-demo/README.md

 ## Instructions

 1. Clone the repository
-2. `make go`.
+2. `make up`.
 This command builds the application and deploys it to Kubernetes.